terhechte/appventure/guides/tuples/advanced_tuples/iteration.md

 [frontMatter]
 title = "Iteration"
-tags = []
-created = "2019-03-01 17:35:30"
+tags = ["tuples", "reflection"] created = "2019-03-01 17:35:30"
 description = ""
 published = false

+[meta]
+swift_version = "5.1"
 ---

 # Iteration

-In the above descriptions, I\'ve tried to steer clear of calling tuples sequences or collections because they aren\'t.
+So far, I\'ve tried to steer clear of calling tuples sequences or collections because they aren\'t.
 Since every element of a tuple can have a different type, there\'s no type-safe way of looping or mapping over the contents of a tuple.
 Well, no beautiful one, that is.

-Swift does offer limited reflection capabilities, and these allow us to inspect the elements of a tuple and loop over them.
+Swift does offer [limited reflection capabilities](apv::reflection), and these allow us to inspect the elements of a tuple and loop over them.
 The downside is that the type checker has no way to figure out what the type of each element is, and thus everything is typed as `Any`.
 It is your job then to cast